St Mary's Cathedral and St Michael's Church at Hildesheim

 St Michael's Church was built between 1010 and 1020 on a symmetrical plan with two apses that was characteristic of Ottonian Romanesque art in Old Saxony.
 Its interior, in particular the wooden ceiling and painted stucco-work, its famous bronze doors and the Bernward bronze column, are – together with the treasures of St Mary's Cathedral – of exceptional interest as examples of the Romanesque churches of the Holy Roman Empire.

-The Church of St. Michael (German: Michaeliskirche) is an early-Romanesque church in Hildesheim, Germany.
-It has been on the UNESCO World Cultural Heritage list (along with the nearby Hildesheim Cathedral) since 1985 because of its outstanding Romanesque architecture and art.
-It is now a shared church, the main church being Lutheran and the crypt being Roman Catholic.
+The Church of St. Michael (German: Michaeliskirche) is an early-Romanesque church located in Hildesheim, Germany.
+It has been on the UNESCO World Cultural Heritage list since 1985 due to the before mentioned early-Romanesque architecture and art found within such as the Tree of Jesse and the now relocated Bernward Doors.